yoe/fosdemvideo/README.md

 * label everything from: carl + wouter + debconf
 * print:
  * building maps
- * enable carl to print
 * decide how to use storage, 2.5 tb each.
 3 servers.. need config.
 * test+configure installation on two laptops (only)
 * wouter: order/confirm 5 more laptops
 * wouter: build a list of contacts per devroom so we can update the rooms sheet
 * Build a list of serial numbers (for insurance)
- * for all 45 laptops and twinpacts and cameras and the 3 servers and everything with a serial number
+ * for all 45 laptops
+ * twinpacts
+ * cameras
+ * 3 servers
+ * wouters monitor
+ * what else has a serial number
 * streaming: use http://git.sesse.net/?p=videoredirector;a=summary and get sesse to join
  * or mithros solution
 * document in wiki: review workflow